The Graduate Certificate Program In Women’s and Gender Studies

 Admission to The Graduate Certificate Program in Women’s and Gender Studies is open to any full-time student enrolled in a Stony Brook graduate degree-granting program.
 Admission involves filling out two forms: Permission to Enroll in a Secondary Certificate Program and a Women's and Gender Studies Certificate Program application form.

-The Graduate Certificate Program in Women’s Studies is designed to provide an interdisciplinary course of instruction for students already enrolled in a graduate degree-granting program or to those admitted to the free-standing Graduate Certificate Program.
+The Graduate Certificate Program in Women’s Studies is designed to provide an interdisciplinary course of instruction for students already enrolled in a graduate degree-granting program.
 To earn the certificate, students must complete a minimum of 15 graduate credits in courses approved for the Certificate Program.
 Approved credits earned toward a graduate degree in another program or department may be applied toward the Graduate Certificate in Women’s Studies.
 Students should consult with their home programs to determine whether credits earned for the certificate can be applied to the master’s or doctoral degree.
 Teaching assistantships may be available for advanced students.

 Core Requirements (9 credits):

 WGS 600 Histories and Methods of Gender Studies

 WGS 601 Feminist Theories

 Only one elective (3 credits) may be a readings course taken with an affiliated faculty member and with approval from the CAT graduate director.